mikem23/jsonish/README.md

 Bare words cannot contain any special characters (`{}[]:,#'"`), whitespace, or escaped characters.
 For such values, use a quoted string.

+Also, bare words may not begin with a digit.
+This prevents poorly formatted numbers from being parsed as a bare word.
+For such values, use a quoted string.

 Adjacent bare words are joined with a space, as are bare words adjacent to quoted strings.